})();

 Tire Management and Vehicle Control

 Check tire tread depth religiously.
 The legal minimum of 2/32" tread depth is inadequate for rain driving—professionals recommend replacing tires at 4/32" for optimal wet-weather performance.
 The National Highway Traffic Safety Administration provides detailed tire safety guidelines.
-Use the "penny test": insert a penny into the tread groove with Lincoln's head upside down.
-If you can see the top of Lincoln's head, your tires need immediate replacement.
+Use the "quarter test" for rain driving: insert a quarter into the tread groove with Washington's head upside down.
+If you can see the top of Washington's head, your tires have less than 4/32" tread and should be replaced for safe wet-weather driving.

 🔍 HYDROPLANING DEFINITION & PREVENTION